Murder of Sarah Everard: Incident and investigation

 In the days after the murder, Couzens told senior colleagues that he was suffering from stress and no longer wanted to carry a gun.
 On 5 March, shortly after 11:00, Couzens bought and filled a petrol container at a service station in Whitfield.
-He then drove to Hoad's Wood, where his car was captured on CCTV at 12:37, and burned Everard's body inside a refrigerator.
+He then returned to Hoad's Wood, where his car was captured on CCTV at 12:37, and burned Everard's body inside a refrigerator.
 At 13:47 he bought two large builder's bags from B&Q before returning to Hoad's Wood on 7 March, where he used one of the bags to dispose of Everard's remains in a pond.
 On 8 March, he reported himself ill from work, handing in his equipment including his police belt and handcuffs.

-At 16:20 on 10 March, police searching Hoad's Wood found human remains in a large builder's bag, approximately 100 m from a plot of land that Couzens owned.
+At 16:20 on 10 March, police searching Hoad's Wood found human remains in a large builder's bag, approximately 100 m from Couzens's plot.
 Police in Dover also searched the site of a former body repair garage, previously owned by Couzens's family, at the top of the White Cliffs.
 On 12 March, Everard's body was identified through dental records.
 Two days later, police focused a search operation around The Rope Walk in Sandwich, and cordoned off approximately 1 mi2 of the town.
 On 16 March, police continued to comb woodland in Kent and police divers in Sandwich searched underwater for Everard's mobile phone.

 Everard's funeral took place on 22 May at Heslington Church in Heslington, near York.

 The results of a post-mortem held at William Harvey Hospital in Ashford were released on 1 June.
-The investigation concluded that she had died from compression of the neck.
+It concluded that Everard had died from compression of the neck.